BLOG

 To illustrate, a construction company building a house would likely treat this as a single performance obligation despite involving multiple distinct goods and services.

-On the other hand, unbundling might occur if those same services could be sold and used separately—for example, if the company only drafts architectural designs.
+On the other hand, unbundling might occur if those same services could be sold and used separately—for example, if the company drafts architectural designs, completes site analysis, and offers interior design services; each service is considered a separate performance obligation.

 Step 4: Transaction Price Allocation